katlou/lettuce-club-library/README.md

 ### Install

 Please make sure to install all dependencies and then create the `.env` with the `MLAB_URL`.
+Run `populatedb.js` to populate databse with demo documents.